 - Review of transfer terms

-As it is a wholesale deal, the transaction will be closed in either of the two ways:
+In a wholesale real estate deal, the transaction (and escrow) will be closed in either of the two ways:

 - Wet funding also known as end-use buyer’s funds

-The end-use buyer is the cash buyer in the transaction.
+The end-use buyer is the cash buyer in a wholesale purchase transaction.
 Depending on the transaction type (REO, short sale or any other), the end-use buyer will have different levels of involvement in the process.
 In other words, in a simple wholesaling transaction, the cash buyer will take the place of the original buyer.
 They will not assume any rights and conditions.

-Once the parties involved in the transaction are finalized, then the transaction will move to its closing.
-This means that the escrow office will sit down and review the file, ensuring that all the terms and conditions have been met.
+Once the parties and documents involved in the transaction are finalized, then the transaction will move to closing.
+The escrow office will sit down and review the file, ensuring that all the terms and conditions have been met.
 Furthermore, they will ensure that all the documents presented are correct and available for signatures like septic inspections, and contingencies released.

 - Tax documents to the county